-It is not therefore surprising that the Government and Parliament of Jamaica should have decided that special measures to deal with such offences were necessary and the reason why Parliament made provision for the establishment of a Full Court with its wide powers and jurisdiction may have been that it was considered necessary to provide more facilities for the trial of such offences Ι than were available in the Circuit Courts.
-It may have been thought that the case load of the Circuit Courts was such that the establishment of the Full Court Division was necessary to secure trials without undue delay.
-In this country for a long period of time Quarter Sessions had jurisdiction to try and to sentence offenders for a large number of crimes which were also triable at Assizes before a High Court judge and it was only comparitively recently that a Chairman of Quarter Sessions had to have legal qualifications.
-Crown Courts and Circuit

-A Courts in this country have each jurisdiction to try a wide range of offences and their powers as to sentence are the same.
-For the Parliament of Jamaica to create an intermediate court between a Resident Magistrate's Court and a Circuit Court cannot be regarded as very revolutionary.
-We do not doubt that before Jamaica became an independent territory and the Constitution came into force, there would have been no difficulty about the creation of a court with the powers and juris-B diction of the Full Court, consisting of three resident magistrates and that no special procedure would have to be followed to bring that about.
-Now it is said that, since the Constitution came into force, to create such a court by ordinary enactment conflicts not only with any express provisions in the Constitution but with something that is implied so that before such a court is validly established the Constitution requires to be amended to such an extent as will make provisions C as to the Full Court Division no longer inconsistent with the Constitution.
+It is not therefore surprising that the government and Parliament of Jamaica should have decided that special measures to deal with such offences were necessary and the reason why Parliament made provision for the establishment of a Full Court Division with its wide powers and jurisdiction may have been that it was considered necessary to provide more facilities for the trial of such offences than were available in the circuit courts.
+It may have been thought that the case load of the circuit courts was such that the establishment of the Full Court Division was necessary to secure trials without undue delay.
+In this country for a long period of time quarter sessions had jurisdiction to try and to sentence offenders for a large number of crimes which [1976] 1 All ER 353 at 376 were also triable at assizes before a High Court judge and it was only comparatively recently that a chairman of quarter sessions had to have legal qualifications.
+Crown courts and circuit courts in this country have each jurisdiction to try a wide range of offences and their powers as to sentence are the same.
+For the Parliament of Jamaica to create an intermediate court between a resident magistrate's court and a circuit court cannot be regarded as very revolutionary.
+We do not doubt that before Jamaica became an independent territory and the Constitution came into force, there would have been no difficulty about the creation of a court with the powers and jurisdiction of the Full Court, consisting of three resident magistrates, and that no special procedure would have to be followed to bring that about.
+Now it is said that, since the Constitution came into force, to create such a court by ordinary enactment conflicts not with any express provisions in the Constitution requires to be amended to such an extent as will make provisions as to the Full Court Division no longer inconsistent with the Constitution.